JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 1 - Basics - Group Anagram/First Angular/Song Key.md

 - Library component for saved tracks #DONE
 - Deleted component for recently deleted tracks that can be restored or deleted permanently #DONE
 ## Save tracks
-- A user can save the tracks and it's information
+- A user can save the tracks and it's information #DONE
+- Toast messages to give feedback when a message is added or has already been added #DONE
 - When navigating to the library section, all the saved tracks will be shown
 - Here the user can search for the saved tracks
 - Or use filters to display tracks according the characteristics in the audio features object